Skip to content

 • Identify bottlenecks: Which compression stage gives the most savings?
 (Use PipelineResult.stages_run)

-• Disable low-ROI stages: If alias compression adds 5ms for <0.5% savings, disable it.
+• Disable low-ROI stages: If a stage (e.g. alias compression) adds noticeable latency for negligible savings on your data, disable it.

 • Batch profile: Test on 100+ requests to get real averages (single-request measurements are noisy).